DEAR BOARD OF DIRECTORS:

 As credit union members increasingly use the Internet to perform financial services functions, criminals are using more sophisticated methods to steal members’ passwords, access codes and to obtain other personal and confidential information (e.g., names, addresses, Social Security numbers).
 In our most recent Letter to Credit Unions #04-CU-06 E-Mail and Internet Related Fraudulent Schemes Guidance, we highlighted the need to educate your membership about such activities.
 To assist credit unions’ efforts in raising member awareness, the NCUA and other Federal Financial Examination Council (FFIEC) member agencies1 have developed the enclosed brochure outlining steps credit union members should take to reduce the risk of identity theft.

-An industry organization, the Anti-Phishing Working Group (http://www.antiphishing.org (opens new window)), reports that identity theft frauds known as “phishing” attacks have increased significantly over the last year.
+An industry organization, the Anti-Phishing Working Group (http://www.antiphishing.org (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) ), reports that identity theft frauds known as “phishing” attacks have increased significantly over the last year.
 Phishing is a term used for criminals’ attempts at stealing personal financial information through fraudulent e-mails and Websites designed to appear as though they were generated from legitimate businesses, financial institutions, and government agencies.
 These scams are contributing to a rise in identity theft, and credit card and other Internet-based frauds.
 E-commerce customers, including credit union members, have fallen victim to these scams.

 Credit unions should have information readily available to educate their members about phishing attacks and related types of online fraud to help members avoid becoming victims of these illegal activities.
 These educational programs should include information to help members identify the potential risks associated with identity theft, as well as descriptions of the most frequently used fraudulent schemes.
 Informed members can help credit unions identify many types of fraud.